getsentry/rfcs/text/0092-replay-issue-creation.md

 - Requires the Session Replay SDK.
   - Significantly smaller pool of customers who will see "slow click" issues.
-- Requies code changes by the Session Replay back-end team.
+- Requires code changes by the Session Replay back-end team.
   - Requires addition of event sampling, issue platform integration, and merging of the replay-event and recording-event payloads.
   - Merging the replay-event and recording-event payloads together is not a trivial change and requires careful deployment.